zoetrope69/rose/_drafts/2014-06-10-dynamic-logos-with-css.md

 {% endhighlight %}
 _The default logo with PNG fallback_

-Changing the logo to the dynamic logo based on features is a good example of progressive enhancement and ensure we can allow accessibility for users with screen readers.
+Changing the logo to the dynamic logo based on features is an example of progressive enhancement and ensure we can allow accessibility for users with screen readers.

 ## Using SASS for more control

 All this is using numbers by hand, or [magic numbers](http://csswizardry.com/2012/11/code-smells-in-css/), if we want to make this even more flexible and give us control of the size of the logo and it's behaviour we can use [SASS](http://sass-lang.com/), a pre-processor for CSS.

-The above code examples are standard CSS [but in the actual code]({{ http://github.com/{{ site.data.social.github }} }}) you'll find we're using SASS.
+The above code examples are standard CSS [but in the actual code](http://github.com/{{ site.data.social.github }}) you'll find we're using SASS.

 I would do this but it ended with blurry sub-pixel shit.

 ## Does this replace static logos?

 Depending on usage I think a dynamic logo can be useful to convey some information about a brand's identity but in most cases it will not.
-Juzt a bit of fun lol.
+Nice extra but not revolutionary. :smirk_cat: